 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.

-Portfolios must be submitted as part of your application by a date in early November 2015: the exact deadline will be confirmed shortly.
+Portfolios must be submitted to the Ruskin School of Art by 6pm (UK time) on Friday 6 November 2015.
 There is no prescription for editing a portfolio, but candidates should aim for any range of work which gives a sense of their interests and appetites.
 Portfolios may contain original works, photographs, slides or digital images of paintings and sculptures, personal notebooks, short videotapes or CDs, drawings, soundworks etc. We value signs of the ability to engage in critical and inventive discussion, but above all we are looking for a strong visual curiosity.

 Please note that the University may use the work which you submit to the extent necessary for the conduct of the admission process.
 The University is not in a position to verify the contents of portfolios, or to make any special arrangements for care, custody or return.
 The University cannot therefore accept responsibility for any loss or damage.
 Read more about the submitting a portfolio.

 All candidates, including overseas candidates, who are shortlisted for this course are encouraged to come to Oxford for interview in December.
 The interview will include a practical test, where candidates are asked to complete two pieces in a variety of media from a number of possible subjects.
 Candidates themselves do not need to make any special arrangements for the test, as this will be organised for them by the Ruskin.

 Candidates may wish to refer to the selection criteria for Fine Art.

 'I was really excited to be somewhere that kept something academic as integral to the fine art process.
 I really don't believe that they can be kept apart...
 I like to get in depth in the concepts and ideas around the creative process.'